-In this guide, we’ll walk you through everything from the basics of chipotle sauce to a deep-dive buying guide.
-Whether you're a seasoned pro or a curious home cook, by the end of this article, you'll be reaching for that can with confidence — and maybe even flair.
+In this comprehensive guide, we’ll walk you through everything from understanding the basics to choosing the best brands and using chipotle sauce in creative ways.
+Whether you’re a seasoned pro or a curious home cook, by the end of this article, you’ll be reaching for that can with confidence — and maybe even flair.

 Table of Contents